RISE Sleep Tracker

 Fixing your sleep schedule in one day is difficult, especially if you’re trying to move your sleep-wake times by a large amount.
 Focus on getting light in the morning and daytime and avoiding it in the evening.
 If you can take longer to adjust, move your sleep-wake times by 15 to 30 minutes every few days.

-I can’t fix my sleep schedule
+Why can’t I fix my sleep schedule?

 If you can’t fix your sleep schedule, focus on making smaller changes.
 Try shifting your sleep-wake times by 15 to 30 minutes every few days.
 Light is also the most powerful tool when it comes to shifting your sleep schedule.
 Get light in the morning and during the daytime and avoid it in the evenings.